elman22/pocket-amc-reader/README.md

 Define your separators in multi value fields (such as Country, Category, Actors, Producer ...).
 This allows you to filter specific values from details.
 If you use more separators (e.g. comma for Producer and slash for Category) you can input both as ",/" (without quotes).
 **Fit picture**
 Show pictures in details either resized to full screen or with their original size.
+**File path link**
+If checked, file path will be clickable and Pocket AMC Reader will try to open corresponding application.
+However be aware that some links can't be opened on mobile device and you will be notified about that.
+If this features doesn't work for you and you believe it should, please, report a bug on GitHub.

 ## Known bugs
 See https://github.com/elman22/pocket-amc-reader/issues.
 This is also the place to report any found bugs.

 ## History
+#### 23.04.2020 Version 2.3
+- ADDED Application color themes
+- ADDED Swipe down in movie details to show whole picture
+- ADDED File path can be clickable (go to Settings to activate and report on GitHub if it doesn't work for you)
+- ADDED Movie is considered watched either when checkbox is checked or when date watched is set
+- ADDED Option to show color tags as colored movie title as in previous 1.x versions
+- UPDATED Third party libraries
+- FIXED Various application optimisations and fixes

 #### 12.08.2018 Version 2.2
 - ADDED Thumbnail view with option to hide titles
 - ADDED List fast scroll with section names